galaxyproject/training-material/topics/instructors/tutorials/galaxy-admin-training/tutorial.md

 ![GAT logo is the GTN logo over a space background and text reading galaxy admin traiing.](../../images/gat.png)

-Setting up and running a Galaxy Admin Training is not a very complicated process thanks to a significant amount of work that has been put into making it easy and quick to setup and run.
+Setting up and running a Galaxy Admin Training is not a very complicated process thanks to a significant amount of work that has been put into making it easy and quick.

 This tutorial has multiple audiences who are all adressed within this one tutorial.
-We encourage everyone involved in hosting the GAT event to read this, so you are aware of all of the moving parts which are required for such an event.
+We encourage everyone involved in hosting a GAT event to read this, so you are aware of all of the moving parts which are required for such an event.

 > ### Agenda
 >